If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 SDW Yohann EU TIM.png SDW Yohann US TIM.png

 (Sidenote: all developer mugshots appear squished on the raw TIM files, but they were made like that because the higher resolution areas of the game, which includes the picture galleries, are internally rendered at 560 × 576 px PAL or 560 × 480 px NTSC and then stretched horizontally to fit the respective standard.
-The slight difference in aspect ratio between PAL and NTSC is compensated by letterboxing.)
+The slight difference in aspect ratio between the PAL and NTSC standards is compensated by letterboxing.)

 Finally, the American release’s credits have one additional screen for the US version personnel, accompanied by animations of Ralph and an instant Martian running in place.